kot-pilot/musicAlbumsRating/README.md

 bridge to kubernetes or skaffold for development? setup everything to run in AWS (and use bridge to kubernetes) elasticsearch for comments

-*Besides genre each band should contain song-lyrics-speaking languages relations